 In the 1990s, the disease made a resurgence, particularly in the intermountain west, including Utah, Idaho, Colorado and Montana.
 In Montana,

 it was detected in depleted wild rainbow trout populations.

 Whirling disease has been detected in 25 states in the US, although it is not necessarily established in each state.

 It remains particularly prevalent in western and northeastern areas of the country.

 On August 23, 2016, testing conducted in Alberta by the Canadian Food Inspection Agency (CFIA) confirmed the presence of

 whirling disease in Johnson Lake in Banff National Park.
 Visit the CFIA website at:

-On February 10, 2017, the CFIA declared the Bow River watershed infected with whirling disease and the remainder of the province of Alberta a buffer zone.
+On June 23, 2017, the CFIA declared the Red Deer River watershed infected with whirling disease.
+The remainder of the province of Alberta is considered a buffer zone.